Does a turkey stall when smoking? The correct answer

 Does turkey stall when smoking?

-A stall is basically a plateau of temperature while cooking meat with a hard texture and high moisture content.
+A stall is a plateau of temperature while cooking meat with a hard texture and high moisture content.

 It is most commonly seen while smoking brisket.